nofiupelumi/pedag/README.md

 # pedag

-This project is a practice from udacity access bank scholarship prograamming course
+This project is a practice from udacity access bank scholarship programming course